-Design a power-efficient I2C-based Slave using an Arduino UNO board with the following functionalities:
+Build a power-efficient I2C-based Slave using a microcontroller with the following functionalities:

-NOTE: Use any I2C-supported microcontroller as I2C master.
+NOTE: Use an I2C-supported microcontroller as the I2C master.

-Below given code is the sample code for Arduino UNO as a Master that receives ADC values from the I2C slave and prints on the serial monitor.
+Below is the sample code for Arduino UNO as a Master that receives ADC values from the I2C slave and prints on the serial terminal (e.g., Putty, Arduino IDE).

 This code can be used for demonstration.